Mochi Cake Magic: The World of Japan's Chewy Delight

 Daifuku

 One of the most popular mochi variants, daifuku is sweet mochi filled with a range of delightful fillings.
 The most traditional filling is sweetened red bean paste or 'anko'.
 This mixture of azuki beans and sugar lends a rich, semi-sweet flavour that pairs beautifully with the neutral taste of the mochi.
-Modern takes on daifuku have introduced fillings like strawberries, custard, and even ice cream mochi desserts which we believe is to die for.
+Modern takes on daifuku have introduced fillings like strawberries, custard, and even ice cream.
+This ensures these mochi desserts simply to die for.

 Sakura Mochi

-Celebrating the cherry blossom season, sakura mochi is a pink-tinted mochi filled with sweet bean paste and wrapped in a pickled cherry leaf.
-This treat is an epitome of spring in Japan, presenting a combination of sweet and salty tastes in every bite.
+Celebrating the cherry blossom season, sakura mochi is a pink-tinted mochi filled with sweet bean paste.
+All of this, of course, rapped in a pickled cherry leaf.
+Celebrating the cherry blossom season, sakura mochi is a pink-tinted mochi.
+This sweet treat is filled with sweet bean paste and wrapped in a pickled cherry leaf.
+It is the epitome of spring in Japan, presenting a combination of sweet and salty tastes in every bite.

 Kirimochi and Kusamochi

 Kirimochi is often consumed in the winter months.
-It's a type of mochi that is typically grilled and filled with red bean paste, leading to a fluffy, crispy exterior and a gooey interior, You may see Kusamochi infused with the essence of Japanese mugwort or 'yomogi', offering an earthy flavour and is usually filled with red bean paste.
+It's a type of mochi that is typically grilled and filled with red bean paste.
+This leads to a fluffy, crispy exterior and a gooey interior.
+You may see Kusamochi infused with the essence of Japanese mugwort or 'yomogi'.
+This offers an earthy flavour and is usually filled with red bean paste.

 Warabimochi

-Unlike traditional mochi made from rice, warabimochi is made from warabiko or bracken starch and has a jelly-like consistency.
+Unlike traditional mochi made from rice, warabimochi is made from warabiko or bracken starch.
+It has a jelly-like consistency.
 It's often coated with kinako, a roasted soybean powder, and drizzled with kuromitsu, a type of brown sugar syrup.

 Dango mochi